jpnt/linux-kernel-config/NOTES.md

 * Compiled modules are typically placed in a dedicated directory named modules for better organization (/lib/modules/KERNEL_VERSION).
 * `make localmodconfig` creates minimal custom kernel config based on loaded modules for faster build times.
+* `modprobed-db` is a tool that serves as a database to manage linux kernel modules, in order to reduce compile times and bloat.
+After installing modprobed-db, you will use the command `make LSMOD=$HOME/.config/modprobed.db localmodconfig` to build a kernel with the modules in the database.
+For more: https://github.com/graysky2/modprobed-db

 ---